How to conjugate Aceptar in Spanish

 Introduction

 Aceptar is the Spanish verb for "to accept".
-It is a regular AR verb.
+It is a regular AR verb, and one of the most popular 100 Spanish verbs.
 Read on below to see how it is conjugated in the 18 major Spanish tenses!

 Similar verbs to aceptar include: consentir.